darrenbritton/react-flickr-lightbox/CONTRIBUTING.md

 ## Demo Development Server

-- `npm start` will run a development server with the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `npm start` will run a development server with the component's docs site at [http://localhost:6060](http://localhost:6060) with hot module reloading.

 ## Running Tests